The first time I bumped into something labelled Armani I was about eleven or twelve.

-Dear Mr Armani, what is your current vision of the modern lady at work?
+Sir, what is your current vision of the modern lady at work?

-How has the situation improved today?
+Has the situation improved today?

 Fortunately, today the situation is different.
-Women are giving themselves the permission to express their own femininity at work.
+Women are giving themselves permission to express their own femininity at work.

 So, how should women dress for the workplace?